jtacoma/madlib/README.markdown

 madlib
 ======

-Randomly fill in simple madlibs to create random yet plausible sentences.
+A command-line tool to randomly fill in custom madlibs to create random yet plausible phrases.

 Format Strings
 --------------